-Real dream interpretation explores subconscious dream symbols identified by Freud's free association.
+Real dream interpretation explores unconscious dream symbols identified by Freud's free association.
 Start understanding your own dream symbols today.

 Explore the meaning behind dreams with scientific dream analysis.
 Improve your dream recall and perform your own dream interpretation by translating the dream meaning.

 A fascinating list of 30 common dream symbols and their meanings.
-Unravel the subconscious symbolism of your dreams and find clarity in waking life.
+Unravel the unconscious symbolism of your dreams and find clarity in waking life.

 Dreams during pregnancy can be highly emotional and meaningful - from fears about your changing body, to giving birth, to predicting the sex of the baby.

-Observe and interact with your hypnagogic imagery and other forms of hypnagogia - from sounds to physical sensations and subconscious insights.
+Observe and interact with your hypnagogic imagery and other forms of hypnagogia - from sounds to physical sensations and unconscious insights.